pitchday/white-paper/README.md

 ![Crowdsale Fund allocation](/images/crowdsale-fund-allocation.jpg)

-* 60% allocated to Development
+* 60% allocated to Development.
 This is for developing and maintaining the platform.
-* 20% allocated to Marketing
+* 20% allocated to Marketing.
 This amount is promote and market the platform to the public.
-* 10% allocated to Operations
+* 10% allocated to Operations.
 This amount is used to maintain the operations of the core team.
-* 5% allocated to the Foundation
+* 5% allocated to the Foundation.
 This amount is used for the foundation and the advisory committee.
-* 5% allocated to Legal
+* 5% allocated to Legal.
 This amount is used for legal expenses and maintenance.

 ## Roadmap